mapper1024/mapper1024/doc/JOURNAL.md

 * Node: An object in the database that is any spatial entitity.
 * \[Map\] Object: A node that corresponds to a "real" map object like a tree or a forest or a mountain.
 Has "point" nodes as children to define its area.
 * \[Map\] Point: A node that defines a map object's spatial area/region.
 Has an "object" node as a parent.
+ * Points are connected by edges to determine what space is the "inside" of an "object" node.

 ## Step-by-step walkthrough: How a piece of the map is made
 1. The user clicks, strokes the drawing brush across the screen to draw a body of water, and releases.